Mental Models in JavaScript

 console.log(obj.y); // Output: 1- Although

-is assigned a new object inside the function, the originalobj
+objis assigned a new object inside the function, the originalobjremains unchanged outside.

 - Although